AmiNafi/SmartFinance/README.md

 ### Viewing Financial Data
 - **Home Screen**: Dual balance display (monthly + total) with income, expenses, and savings
 - **Month Navigation**: Use arrow buttons to navigate between months and see historical data
+- **Smart Month Filtering**: Transactions are properly filtered by selected month for accurate reporting
-- **Transaction Lists**: Tap income/expense/savings cards to see detailed categorized lists
+- **Transaction Lists**: Tap income/expense/savings cards to see detailed categorized lists sorted by entry date
 - **Balance Tracking**: Monitor both current month performance and overall financial health
 - **Edit Transactions**: Long press any transaction to edit or delete
-- **Date Management**: Transactions are properly dated to selected months for accurate tracking
+- **Dual Date System**: Separate entry date (when transaction was added) from transaction month (for filtering)
+- **Chronological Sorting**: All transaction lists show newest entries first for better UX

 ## Testing